DaanMichielsen/music-jeopardy/README.md

 - Make sure the socket server is running (`pnpm socket`)
 - Check that both servers are accessible from your device's IP
 - Use `pnpm dev:full` for automatic setup
+- In production, verify the WebSocket server URL is correct

 ### Network Access Issues
 - Use `pnpm dev:network` instead of `pnpm dev`
 - Check your firewall settings
 - Ensure both ports 3000 and 3001 are accessible

+### Production Issues
+- Verify all environment variables are set correctly
+- Check that the WebSocket server is running and accessible
+- Ensure CORS is configured properly on the WebSocket server
+- Test the health check endpoint: `https://your-websocket-server.com/health`

 ## Deployment